Babe Parilli: Early years

 Parilli was the fourth overall selection of the 1952 NFL draft, taken by the Green Bay Packers.

-He played two seasons with the Packers, two with the Ottawa Rough Riders in Canada, one with the Cleveland Browns in 1956, two more with the Packers, and another with Ottawa in 1959.
+He played two seasons with the Packers and was then drafted into the United States Air Force and to the Cleveland Browns.
+Fulfilling his ROTC commitment, he became a lieutenant in the Air Force and, like a lot of other pros, played service football.
+When his service was over he played a season with the Cleveland Browns in 1956, two more with the Packers, and another with Ottawa in 1959.